 The most successful Business Intelligence students are practical, motivated, self-starters who can ask for help when they need it and have a good handle on time management, which is one of the most important skills to master while at Full Sail.
 The accelerated track means you get a master’s degree in one year instead of the typical two.
 It’s a huge benefit – you’ll graduate with a head start in the industry – but it requires commitment and organization.

-More Keys to Success: Great Business Intelligence students will understand that this is an industry that requires lifelong learning, Croll says.
+More Keys to Success: Great Business Intelligence students will understand that this is an industry that requires lifelong learning, says Heather.
 Students have access to online books and materials, and can tap into Full Sail’s Career Development department for more career help while they’re enrolled in the program, and even after graduation as well.

 More questions?
 Check out the Business Intelligence degree page here or call an admissions representative at 800.226.7625.